9_Rendering 3D Scenes

 Material Objects

-object manages geometric data concerning the shape, position, and color of an object’s vertices, the Material
+classes manage geometric data concerning the position and color of a 3D object’s vertices, the Material

-object manages data related to rendering the object including the shader program, Uniform
+classes manage data related to the rendering approach for the object, including the shader program, Uniform

 objects, and OpenGL render settings.